Bone Worx, LLC

 There has been a lot of research conducted about canine enrichment.
 There are many types of enrichment available.
 They generally fall into two main categories:

 • Passive enrichment provides sensory stimulation but no direct contact or control.
-This type of enrichment is commonly used for its potential to benefit several animals simultaneously and requires limited direct animal contact.
+This type of enrichment is commonly used due to its potential to benefit multiple animals simultaneously and requires minimal direct animal contact.

-• Active enrichment can be defined as enrichment that requires the animal to perform some sort of physical activity or direct interaction with the enrichment object.
+• Active enrichment can be defined as enrichment that requires the animal to engage in some form of physical activity or direct interaction with the enrichment object.

 Here are the most common types of enrichment for dogs.